juanbossco/webstore/README.md

 ---

-Decouple services and execute asynchronous processes.
+Decouple services, execute asynchronous processes and implement workflow automation

 Use case: trigger OrderPlaced event when Customer places and Order, then the Orchestrator will call the Cart service to delete the Cart associated with the Order.